Overview of a Pull

 Also browse our Overview of a Pull to get a more detailed look of a weight pull event.

 If you have any questions, please email us (Sean Hammell) and we will endeavor to get an answer to you.

 The only equipment you really need to enter a sanctioned pull is a freight harness (has spreader bar behind dog).
 See the sources of equipment for acquiring a harness.
 It is important that you have a good collar (prong collars not allowed) and leash and that you keep good control of your dog (we have zero tolerance at dog fights; or apparent abuse of your dog).
 A dog that can "stay" is very important at a pull.

-As said above, we DO NOT TOLERATE dog fights; nor any action toward you dog that might be construed as cruel or abusive.
+As said above, we DO NOT TOLERATE dog fights; nor any action toward your dog that might be construed as cruel or abusive.
 You need to train (not coerce) your dog to pull.
-During a pull, you will connect your dog to the cart/sled, then have him/her stay while you go across the finish line; whereupon you will command you dog to pull.
-Your dog needs to obey a stay command to accomplish this.
+During a pull, you will connect your dog to the cart/sled, then quickly go across the finish line; whereupon you will command your dog to pull.

 For actual pulling, you need to condition your dog to pulling something.
 Very likely, they have been tethered by a chain to constrain them to some area.
 Put a harness on them and connect it to a heavy object, and their perception is not much different than being tethered.
 You need to teach them that this is something different.

 Carts are another device for training.
-There are a few places you can buy carts, or you can make your own.
+There are a few places you can buy carts (see Equipment Resources), or you can make your own.
 This is more akin to sledding.
 But, it can be more fun for your dog and it teaches him to pull.
 A sporting harness is more appropriate for cart pulling.